galileo-dev-ops/code-challenges-ocr/README.md

  - User choice of phrase and key
  - Robust design to minimalise errors and improve user experience
  - Brute-force attack system with a dictionary lookup feature for possible matches
- - Saving of encryption and decryption results in a text file
+ - Saving of encryption and decryption results in a text file, including previous messages.

 ### Requirements and Running